microsoft/pai/docs/manual/cluster-user/how-to-debug-jobs.md

 **Option 2.
 Use your Own Keys**

 If you are familiar with SSH key authentication, you would probably have generated a public key and a private key already, in the `.ssh` subfolder under your user folder (`C:\Users\<your-user-name>` on Windows and `~` on a Unix-like system).
-There is an `id_rsa.pub` file and an `id_rsa` file in such folder, which contains the public key and the private key, respectively.
+There are an `id_rsa.pub` file and an `id_rsa` file in such a folder, which contains the public key and the private key, respectively.

 To use them, open the `id_rsa.pub` and copy its content to the SSH plugin, then submit the job.
 There is no need to use the key generator.